Shivansh235/Taskify/ReadMe.md

   - Incompleted tasks
 - User can delete any task
 - User authentication with JWT token
-- Fully responsive on mobile, tablet, and desktop
+- Fully responsive with mobile first approach.

 ## Technologies Used